Easy3D 2.6.1

 KeyFrameInterpolator * | keyframe_interpolator () const |

-Return the keyframe interpolator. | |
+Get the keyframe interpolator. | |

 void | interpolateToLookAt (const vec3 &point) |

-Perform keyframe interpolation to look at point .
-More... | |
+Perform keyframe interpolation to look at a point. | |

 void | interpolateToFitScene () |

-Perform keyframe interpolation to fit the scene bounding box.
-More... | |
+Perform keyframe interpolation to fit the scene. | |

-void | interpolateTo (const Frame &frame, float duration) |
+void | interpolateTo (const Frame *frame, float duration) |

-Perform keyframe interpolation to frame , done in duration second.
-More... | |
+Perform keyframe interpolation to a frame. | |

 Type | type () const |